mstocco/mariostoc.co/content/traininglog/20201122-ironman2021-40weeksout.md

 I feel like tonight I could have just as easily gone for a short, easy paced run but I do feel good about squaring up with the workout schedule.

----
+### IN OTHER NEWS

-So my goal this week was to think about ways of sharpening my mental game, especially with a 5000m TT right in less than 2 weeks.
-The _"Trainer Road Podcast"_ had a recent episode that took a dive into the autonomic nervous system; I took notes and then revisited [my comments](ironman2021-41weeksout?sat) from last Saturday's track session.
+So my goal this week was to think about ways of **sharpening** my mental game, especially with a 5000m TT right in less than 2 weeks.
+The _"Trainer Road Podcast"_ had a recent episode that took a dive into the autonomic nervous system; I took notes (of course I did) and then revisited [my comments](ironman2021-41weeksout?sat) from last Saturday's track session.

 What I appended to my notes from [last Saturday](ironman2021-41weeksout?sat) feels like something to build on.

 <!---->
 ## WEDNESDAY NOV 25